Pane E Vino Pizzeria

 Is Pane E Vino Pizzeria good for groups?

 It works for small to mid-size groups who want a low-commitment, informal Italian meal near downtown Huntsville.
-The Church St SW address makes it a practical meetup point, and pizza formats tend to suit shared-table eating.
+The Church St SW address makes it a practical meetup point, pizza formats tend to suit shared-table eating.
 Larger parties planning a longer multi-course dinner would be better served looking at Mazzara's Vinoteca instead.

 What's the crowd like at Pane E Vino Pizzeria?